ruby-rdf/rdf-n3/README.md

     end

 ### Formulae
-N3 Formulae are introduced with the { statmenent-list } syntax.
+N3 Formulae are introduced with the { statement-list } syntax.
 A given formula is assigned an RDF::Node instance, which is also used as the context for RDF::Statement instances provided to RDF::N3::Reader#each_statement.
 For example, the following N3 generates the associated statements:

     { [ x:firstname  "Ora" ] dc:wrote [ dc:title  "Moby Dick" ] } a n3:falsehood .